Last Updated on October 24, 2020 by David Bryan

 A ‘good’ Bounce Rate for your business and website may well be a low or high one for others; however, the general rule of thumb is that:

-- A very high Bounce Rate is anything over 60%
+- A very high rate is anything over 60%

 These rates are just guidelines and are subject to a huge number of variables.
 Blogs, for instance, would normally expect to see higher Bounce Rates in the region of 70-90% whilst service sites might be aiming more for 10-30%.

-Knowing what is right for you and your business is key and using other, more informative, analytical tools will help you determine a suitable target Bounce Rate.
+Knowing what is right for you and your business is key and using other, more informative, analytical tools will help you determine a suitable target.